The road trip.

 You should have jumper cables, a flashlight, and a first aid kit.
 You might want to try to secure a few road flairs, just in case, as well as stocking some water and non-perishable food items.
 Blankets and rain gear could end up being essential If you’re driving in winter conditions, some cat litter could help you get out of some slushy situations.

 The key is to be prepared.
 You’ll hope you never have to use any of these items, but if you ever do, you’ll be thankful you have them.

 A Spring Break road trip or camping trip is the perfect family vacation, and if you follow these tips before setting off, you can make sure that it does, in fact, go perfectly.

-By Jeff Good is a writer and researcher based in Chicago.
+Guest post: Jeff Good is a writer and researcher based in Chicago.
 His passions include creating content that teaches and inspires, learning through writing, and cheering on his beloved Cubs.

 Copyright 2020 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.